Manchester Essex Regional Middle/High School: Baseball

-The Baseball program at Manchester-Essex, a member of the Cape Ann Small League, is one of the longest standing sports team at the school.
+The Baseball program at Manchester-Essex, a member of the Cape Ann Small League, is one of the longest-standing sports teams at the school.
 The team was created in 1958 and was coached by Joe Hyland.

 In 1962 the team won the Class C Division and was crowned Massachusetts State Champion.
 The team was coached by Manchester legend Joe Hyland.
 Future Athletic Director Hardy Nalley was a member of the team, along with Eric Ericson, Elliott Crocker, Buddy Bachry, Peter Foster, Joe Lazisky, Wayne Lynch, Peter Hyland, Tim Logue, Skip Day, Dean Lynch, Stan Koch, George Mixel, Skip Cool, Wally Cammett, Paul Lasowski, Dan Slad, and manager Tom Burtt.

-The team would then go on to win another league title in 1975.
-Other than the two aforementioned titles, the team has had many losing seasons as well as a significant number of coaching changes.
-In 2010 teacher Bob Garrett replaced Frank Morrisey as varsity coach.
-In 2012 the team advanced to the North Quarter finals.

-Other head coaches included Dick Ananian, Chuck Atwater, Chris Lamothe, and BJ Weed.

-In 2019, the team won their first State championship, beating Tahanto 5–2 in the Division 4 State Championship.
+In 2019, the team won their first State Championship, beating Tahanto 5–2 in the Division 4 State Championship.

 Basketball (Boys)

 The boys' basketball team is one of the oldest athletic teams in the history of the town, with a team dating back to the beginnings of Story High School.
 The most impressive period for boys' basketball was the 1940s when the team went undefeated in both the 1942 and 1943 seasons.

 In 1959, Herb Schlegel best coach ever at the school, took over the head coaching job and continued his career until he won the State Small School Championship during the 1966–1967 season.
 That championship team defeated Rockport at the Boston Garden.
 Ralph Kershaw, who lost his life in the World Trade Center on September 11, was a member of the team.
-Richard Katherman, the first 1,000 point scorer at the school, anchored the championship team.
+Richard Katherman, the first 1,000-point scorer at the school, anchored the championship team.

-The team won League titles in 1981, 1982, 1983, 1984, 1989, 1994, 1995, 2003, 2010, 2011, 2012, 2014, 2015, and 2019.
-Richard Katherman was joined in the 1,000 point club by Dave Mesger in 1991, Joe Mussachia in 2010, and Kellan Furse in 2020.

-Recent team coaches include: Hardy Nalley from 1969 to 1978, Fran York in the mid 1980s to the mid 1990s, Billy Cahill in the mid 2000s, Duane Sigsbury from 2008 to 2012, and Bryan Shields from 2012 to 2016, and Timothy St. Laurent from 2016 to the present.